Black beans calories per 100g: 132 kcal cooked

 Micronutrient Density: Iron, Folate, and Antioxidants

-While the macronutrient profile of black beans is impressive, their true biological value lies deeply rooted in their spectacular micronutrient and phytonutrient composition.
-Black beans are exceptionally rich in Folate (Vitamin B9), a water-soluble B-vitamin that is absolutely mandatory for healthy fetal cellular development, robust red blood cell production, and the proper synthesis of DNA.
+While the macronutrient profile of black beans is impressive, their true body value lies deeply rooted in their spectacular micronutrient and phytonutrient composition.
+Black beans are exceptionally rich in Folate (Vitamin B9), a water-soluble B-vitamin that is important for healthy fetal cellular development, robust red blood cell production, and the proper synthesis of DNA.
 A single serving can easily provide nearly 40% of standard daily folate requirements.

-Visually speaking, the deep, dark, midnight-black color of the bean's outer seed coat is not purely cosmetic; it is a direct biological indicator of an astronomically high concentration of powerful anthocyanins.
+Visually speaking, the deep, dark, midnight-black color of the bean's outer seed coat is not purely cosmetic; it is a direct body indicator of an significantly high concentration of powerful anthocyanins.
 Anthocyanins are precisely the exact same elite class of flavonoid antioxidants that make wild blueberries famous.
-These potent compounds actively scavenge destructive free radicals throughout the bloodstream, demonstrably reducing systemic cellular inflammation and potentially lowering the long-term risk of severe chronic afflictions, including advanced cardiovascular disease and certain aggressive cancers.
+These potent compounds actively scavenge destructive free radicals throughout the bloodstream, demonstrably reducing overall cellular inflammation and potentially lowering the long-term risk of severe chronic afflictions, including advanced cardiovascular disease and certain strong cancers.

 🔥 How to burn 132 Calories (100g serving)?